A sad fact….

 Her comment had nothing to do with the topic and seemed designed to draw attention to her Flickr stream.

 This is such a perfect example of nearly everything I’ve described on this blog and read elsewhere about the toxic methods of pathological narcissists.

 “well, other then the post he made on his blog about the Malignant Narcissist which is me.
 Very very horrible blog and I am highly insulted.
 I understand his condition precipitated this.
 Sorry to say this, but he felt strongly to use this distortion of lies to post on his blog and Flickr site”

-She is ‘sorry’ to have to say the things she is saying; but not so sorry that she won’t say them.
+She was ‘sorry’ to have to say the things she was saying; but not so sorry she wouldn’t say them.